-- 9.1.
-The movement of students between Singapore and London is contingent on the issue of appropriate visas, a factor which is out of the control of both SMU and Queen Mary.
-In order to mitigate visa difficulties, the following shall apply where students are able to demonstrate problems with visas as follows: - 9.2.
-If a student is unable to obtain a visa for Singapore which covers the duration of the SMU programme, having regard to the reasons, the parties shall make reasonable adjustments to permit the student to proceed with at least the part of the programme necessary to obtaining the Queen Mary degree, subject to the student obtaining a UK visa.
-The fees paid by the student to SMU will be in proportion to the number of SMU credits taken. - 9.3.
-If a student is unable to obtain a visa to study in the UK, and is able to provide documentary evidence relating to this difficulty, then the student may either: - i transfer his or her registration to the SMU LLM programme, or - ii complete 135 credits at SMU followed by the dissertation element at Queen Mary (with remote supervision) for a further 45 credits, paying one-third of the Queen Mary fees. - iii as a result of these adjustments to mitigate problems in obtaining a UK visa, the student shall be able to complete and be eligible to obtain the SMU LLM only.
+- 9.1 The movement of students between London and Singapore is contingent on the issue of appropriate visas, a factor which is out of the control of both SMU and Queen Mary.
+In order to mitigate visa difficulties, the following shall apply where students are able to demonstrate problems with visas as follows: - 9.2 If a student is unable to obtain a visa for Singapore which covers the duration of the SMU programme, having regard to the reasons, the parties shall make reasonable adjustments to permit the student to proceed with at least the part of the programme necessary to obtaining the Queen Mary degree, whether or not the student is able to enter Singapore for a reduced period.
+The fees paid by the student to SMU will be in proportion to the number of SMU credits taken. - 9.3 Having regard to QMUL's legal obligations, and bearing in mind that the policies and decisions of national authorities are out of the control of both Parties, the parties will explore whether it might be possible to obtain an exemption from the relevant Singapore authorities for students who might be disqualified from obtaining a Singapore visa for reasons which qualify as discriminatory under the UK Equality Act 2010. - 9.4 If a student is unable to obtain a visa to study in the UK, and is able to provide documentary evidence relating to this difficulty, then the student may transfer his or her registration to the SMU LLM programme. - 9.5 As a result of these adjustments to mitigate problems in obtaining a UK visa, the student shall be able to complete and be eligible to obtain the SMU LLM only.